mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 !!! note
     - ORC is not supported on Windows environments
     - CSV and TSV support is limited and is not recommended beyond trivial use cases
-    - Avro is not recommended for use in performance-sensitive contexts
+    - Avro and Vortex are not recommended for use in performance-sensitive contexts

 ### File Sizes